L-39 Albatros Jet Flight in South Germany

 - Safety guidelines for movements around the L-39 jet aircraft

-L-39 jet flight training itinerary decription
+L-39 jet flight training itinerary description

-Since jet flying should never happen on an empty stomach (and that is esepcially true for an agile jet trainer such as the L-39), a lunch is now on the schedule.
-Afterwards you’ll be given your personal emergency eqipment, the helmet and the oxygen mask.
+You’ll be given your personal emergency eqipment, the helmet and the oxygen mask.
 Outside the hangar you’ll already see “your” jet, on which you’ll be able to put into action what you’ve just learned during the instruction.
 After last checks on the L-39 Albatros aircraft, you’ll be cleared to enter the cockpit.
 Now the seatbelts are going to be fastened.
 As soon as the clearance to start engines comes in, the engines start to rotate and you’ll roll to the starting position on your designated runway.

 Now the time has come: Brakes on, Cleared for take-off, 105% thrust, temperature checked, oil pressure checked, brakes off – and off you go!
-The thrust accelereates you and your L-39 jet within shortest time to the rotation speed of about 120 knots.
+The thrust accelerates you and your L-39 jet within shortest time to the rotation speed of about 120 knots.
 Take-off, taking the gear in and after a 90° turn, you’ll fly with max speed into the training air space nearby.

 There, you’re in charge of the program: simple figures such as rolls or steep turns, or advanced aerobatics like loops, stall turn, barrel roll – only your well-being defines the limits!
-Afterwards you’ll head back to the airfield and after a thrilling low-pass, the landing will proceed.
+Afterwards you’ll head back to the airfield and after, if possible, a thrilling low-pass, the landing will proceed.
 After you reach the parking position, the engines will be shut down and the jet will be checked one last time.